nextflow-io/nextflow/docs/process.md

 A process using task grouping will collect tasks and submit each batch as a single task as soon as the batch is ready.
 Any "leftover" tasks will be submitted as a partial task group.
 Once a task group is submitted, each child task is executed sequentially in its own work directory.
 Any tasks that fail (and can be retried) will be retried in another task group without interfering with the tasks that succeeded.

-The following directives must be uniform across all tasks in a process that uses array jobs, because these directives are specified once for the entire task group:
+The following directives must be uniform across all tasks in a process that uses task groups, because these directives are specified once for the entire task group:

 - {ref}`process-accelerator`
 - {ref}`process-clusterOptions`